IBM FlashSystem

 According to Gartner, IBM was the number one all-flash storage array vendor in 2014 selling over 2,100 FlashSystems totaling 62 petabytes (PB) of capacity.
 The IBM FlashSystem commanded 33% of the total all-flash capacity sold by all vendors for the year.

-As of February 12, 2020 the FlashSystem brand has replaced both the Storwize and XIV brands in IBM.
+IBM FlashSystem products incorporate custom hardware based on technology from the 2012 IBM acquisition of Texas Memory Systems.As of February 12, 2020, the FlashSystem brand has replaced both the Storwize and XIV brands in IBM.